10 Endangered species of Primate in Vietnam

 Species: Trachypithecus margarita

-Frame khỉ 8 WANEE asia
+Frame khỉ 8 WANEE Go-WILD

 The endangered silvered langur species used to have a widespread distribution in southern Central Vietnam, southern Laos, and eastern Cambodia along the western bank of the Mekong River.
 However, they are now only sporadically found in a few locations due to hunting, habitat loss, and in recent times, they have become extremely rare to spot in Vietnam.

-Frame map 8 WANEE asia
+Frame map 8 WANEE Go-WILD

 This species is found in tropical and subtropical forests, mixed deciduous forests, riverine forests, and especially in the lowland plains.
 They are rarely seen in hill forests.